 The Services may include advertisements, which may be targeted to the Content or information on the Services, queries made through the Services, or other information.
 The types and extent of advertising by L4R on the Services are subject to change.
 In consideration for L4R granting you access to and use of the Services, you agree that L4R and its parent, third party providers and partners may place such advertising on the Services or in connection with the display of Content or information from the Services whether submitted by you or others.

-Certain portions of the Services are made available for a fee, and you may be required to provide L4R information regarding your credit card, PayPal account, Apple App Store account, Google Play Store account or other payment instrument.
+Certain portions of the Services are made available for a fee, and you may be required to provide L4R information regarding your credit card, PayPal account, Apple App Store account, Google Play Store account or other payment information.
 You represent and warrant to L4R that such information is true and that you are authorized to use the payment instrument.
 We reserve the right to change L4R's prices at any time for any reason.

 Unless otherwise expressly authorized by L4R or within the Services, you agree not to display, distribute, license, perform, publish, reproduce, duplicate, copy, create derivative works from, modify, sell, resell, exploit, transfer or upload for any commercial purposes, any portion of the Services, use of the Services or access to the Services.